 - 50 g butter

-Extra soft brioche with crunchy caramelized brown sugar Directions
+Instructions: Extra soft brioche with crunchy caramelized brown sugar

-- In a large bowl mix the flour with the dry yeast, 2 tablespoons of sugar, a pinch of salt and the lemon zest.
+- In a large bowl mix flour with active dry yeast, 2 tablespoons of sugar, a pinch of salt and the lemon zest.

-- Heat the milk over low together with in butter to melt it completely.
-Turn off the heat and let cool slightly.
+- Heat the milk over low flame together with the butter to melt it completely.
+Turn off the heat and let it cool down slightly.
 Pour the warm milk, barley malt syrup and the egg into the flour mix and begin to stir.

 - After this period deflate the dough and divide it into 4 equal parts.
 With your hands, roll out each dough to create 4 long strands.
 Roll out each strand together with 1 tablespoon of brown sugar until they are covered completely.
 Give the form to the brioche following the instructions in the photos.